UHH-ISS/beemaster-bro/README.md

-# Beemaster Bro IDS Komponenten
+# Beemaster Bro IDS Components[^0]

-The opensource IDS [Bro](https://www.bro.org) is widely used within the Beemaster project.
-Bro plays a very central role, as communication and network analysis core.
+The open source IDS [Bro](https://www.bro.org) is widely used within the Beemaster project.
+Bro is the communication and network analysis core; hence it plays a central role.
 Bro is integrated into Beemaster in a containerized sense, featuring a variadic cluster design and different roles.

-## Bro Infrastructure & Role allocation
+## Bro Infrastructure & Role Allocation

-By design, there has to be at least one Bro instance: the Master instance.
-Additionally, numerous Bro slave instances my be added freely.
+By design, there must be at least one Bro instance: the Master instance.
+Additionally, numerous Bro slave instances may be added freely.
 The master instance is responsible for cluster management and coordination.
 It can be seen as the Beemaster core.
-All bro slave instances, honeypot-connectors[^1] as well as ACUs[^2] must register themselves to the master.
+All Bro slave instances, honeypot connectors[^1] as well as ACUs[^2] must register themselves to the master.
 Thus, the master must be reachable for all those components (either via IP or hostname).
 That may as well be done via subnet reachability, as long as all components share the same network.

-##### Bro master tasks
+##### Bro Master Tasks

-- Logging.
-Logfiles may then be processed by the CIM[^3]
+- Logging: Logfiles may be processed by the CIM[^3]
-- Management of registered components, routing table & load-balancing of honeypots <-> bro slaves
+- Management of registered components, routing table & load balancing of honeypots <-> Bro slaves
-- Tunneling of slave events to registered ACUs (via Broker multihop)
+- Tunnelling of slave events to registered ACUs (via Broker multihop)
-- Handling of honeypot events (fallback in case no slaves are registered)
+- Handling of honeypot events (fall back in case no slaves are registered)

-##### Bro slave tasks
+##### Bro Slave Tasks

 - Handling of honeypot events
-- Network monitoring of the hostsysten / container on which the slave is running
+- Network monitoring of the host systen / container on which the slave is running
 - Forwarding of all possible events to the Bro master instance

-## Local installation of Bro
+## Local Installation of Bro

 The [official docs](https://www.bro.org/development/projects/deep-cluster.html) contain all necessary details for a manual installation.

-For the Beemaster project, dedicated git branches for Bro and Broker have to be used.
+For the Beemaster project, dedicated git branches must be used for Bro and Broker.
 The following commands will checkout and install all project-relevant sources:

 ~~~~
 git clone --recursive https://github.com/bro/bro